rjseymour66/command-line/README.md

 Handlers handle a request and responds to it.

 You create the server, then use `HandleFunc` to register routes to handler functions.
-Then you use `HandlerFunc` to define the handler for the route.
+Then you use `HandlerFunc` to define the handler function for the route.

 - http.Handler
-- http.HandlerFunc is an adapter type that
+- http.HandlerFunc is an adapter type that lets you define ordinary functions as HTTP handlers.

-#### HTTP errors
+#### HTTP return code and errors

-`http.NotFound` when a client requests an unknown route
+`http.NotFound` when a client requests an unknown route `http.StatusOK` 200